frc-5160-the-chargers/5160-docs/docs/software/controlling-hardware/motors.md

 # Motors and Motor Controllers

 A motor is a device that causes something to rotate when supplied with electrical power.
-A motor controller is an electrical cicuit that helps a motor to regulate the voltage going into it (thus acheiving varying speeds).
+A motor controller is an electrical circuit that helps a motor to regulate the voltage going into it (thus achieving varying speeds).

 ## Using Motors in software
 The ```Motor``` interface provides standard functions and properties to control a modern